Skip to main content

 Go to the Data Classification Questionnaire

-How does Yale protect its data and IT Systems based on risk?
+How Yale Protects Data and IT Systems Based on Risk

 At Yale, we protect systems based on risk using our Minimum Security Standards (MSS).
 The MSS are baseline security requirements for protecting Yale IT Systems based on the risk they carry.